Electric Bicycle Motors Online

 Also frame-mounted electric bicycle motors are usually much bulkier than in-wheel hub motors, but they are more universal, and they can be mounted onto most types of bicycles.
 Also, they can convert a bicycle into an all-electric bicycle or an electric-powered hybrid bicycle.

-Frame mounted electric bicycle motors are typically around a few hundred watts but can range up to 2800 watts, or 3.8 Horsepower.
-These motors typically have a top speed of about 15 miles per hour, and they can travel between 10 and 25 miles per charge, depending upon whether you pedal, treating your electric bicycle as a hybrid, or whether you simply treat it as a completely motorized bicycle.
+Frame-mounted electric bicycle motors are typically around a few hundred watts but can range up to 2800 watts, or 3.8 Horsepower.
+These motors typically have a top speed of about 15 miles per hour, and they can travel between 10 and 25 miles per charge, depending upon whether you pedal, treat your electric bicycle as a hybrid, or simply treat it as a completely motorized bicycle.

 Where to Buy Electric Bicycle Motors?

-If you are interested in buying electric bicycle motors you can buy it on one of these trusted online stores:
+If you are interested in buying electric bicycle motors you can buy them on one of these trusted online stores:

 Electric Bicycle Motors on eBay